Category Archives: Mental Health

 Serious mental health problems

+If you overuse social media and the internet by extension, you could become depressed.
+You can also suffer from impulsive disorder, attention deficit hyperactivity disorder, paranoia, and mental functioning problems.[5]
 It goes beyond peer pressure to comment and share things.
 Social media has introduced unique problems i.e., the subconscious need to compare your life with that of others on Instagram or Facebook.
 This has been linked to feelings of depression, jealousy, and suicidal thoughts in extreme cases if your own life isn’t as “perfect” as what is depicted on social media.

 If you are always working but keep being bombarded by pictures and videos of individuals who always seem to be on vacation, such exposure is bound to cause feelings of depression or jealousy.
 You may also feel suicidal about your own life.